chemfiles/chemfiles.f03/doc/reference/atom.rst

     The buffer size must be passed in ``buffsize``.
 This function will truncate the name to fit in the buffer.

-    :argument character name [len=buffsize]: string buffer to be filled with the atom name
+    :argument character(len=buffsize) name: string buffer to be filled with the atom name
-    :argument buffsize: length of the string buffer
+    :argument integer buffsize: length of the string buffer
     :optional integer status [optional, kind=chfl_status]: status code of the operation.
 If it is not equal to ``CHFL_SUCCESS``, you can learn more about the error by using ``chfl_last_error``.